Jubatian/rrpge-spec/specs/boot.rst

 Entry 1 of the display list is populated as follows:

-Line 0 gets the value 0x00008000.
-Line 1 is 0x0050C000.
+Line 0 gets the value 0x00000400.
+Line 1 is 0x00500400.
 Subsequent lines get
 their entry values in a similar manner, adding 0x500000 to the previous line.
-This layout produces a simple 640x400 surface in the beginning of the Peripheral RAM.
+This layout produces a simple 640x400 surface in the beginning of the Peripheral RAM using the first 16 colors of the palette.

 Note that only the valid lines of the display list are populated (so 400 lines).

-Double scanning is disabled (double scan split set zero).
+Double scanning is disabled, however the background palette in the same register is set up so the first 16 colors are used (0x1000).

 The shift mode regions are both set up for 80 cells width, beginning at cell 0 (so filling entire display).